-So about 11 years ago, I randomly picked up a biography of a poet I’d never heard of, decided that is was the most soul-killing academic bullshit I’d ever read and that I could write a much better biography.
+So about 11 years ago, I randomly picked up a biography of a poet I’d never heard of, decided that it missed the soul of this guy I’d never read and that I could write a much better biography.
+THAT IS CRAZY, right?

 Two years ago, Victor let me quit work for a year so I could write my book.
 When we decided to come to Paris for Victor’s 40th, I told him he could stay in France, but that I was coming to England to walk John Clare’s “Journey out of Essex”.
 I still have not finished my book.